What is spiritual care?

 The Hospice makes every effort to provide appropriate support for patients with a religious belief, either through our chaplaincy team or through liaising with a faith community leader of the patient’s choice.

 I’m spiritual but I’m not religious

-Many people recognise a spiritual dimension to themselves without belonging to a faith group.
+Many people recognise a spiritual dimension to themselves without belonging to a faith community.
 They may feel the need to talk to someone but prefer not to speak to a chaplain or to a member of the clergy.
 All North London Hospice staff members are trained to listen and offer appropriate support.

 Recognising spiritual needs in those who are not religious